PULSE Festival 2020

 Performances that will be British Sign Language interpreted, contain a stage to text transcription or contains an audio description of the show via a headset will be announced closer to the time.
 Please contact the Ticket Sales team who can help you with your booking.

-The New Wolsey Theatre, New Wolsey Studio, the High Street Exhibition Gallery and DanceEast are accessible to wheelchair users – please advise at point of booking.
+The New Wolsey Theatre, New Wolsey Studio, and the High Street Exhibition Gallery are accessible to wheelchair users – please advise at point of booking.
 Assistance dogs are welcome at all Pulse venues, let us know in advance if you can.

 The New Wolsey Theatre Ticket Desk has a low level service counter and an induction hearing loop system – to use, turn your hearing aid to T. You can also live chat with one of our Ticket Sales Assistants on the website.